 Does it really matter if I skip the primer?
 What is the worst that will happen?

 The worst that will happen is your paint job will be ruined.
-Not only will you have to start over and repaint, you will probably also have to do lots of extra work to remove the bad paint job before you can even begin again.
+Not only will you have to start over and repaint, but you will probably also have to do lots of extra work to remove the bad paint job before you can even begin again.

 If you don’t use primer when you are supposed to, there is a good chance your paint will scratch off, become yellowed, peel off, or need many, many coats of paint to get good coverage.
-Definitely not the beautiful, fresh coat of paint you were hoping for.

 What is the best primer?